Left and Right: Andrew circa, 1978

 Height and Weight: 3’6” and 38 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Hazel eyes, Andrew has a one-inch scar on the right side of his head at the hairline, and a mole behind his right ear
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Hazel eyes, Andrew has a one-inch scar on the right side of his head at the hairline, and a mole behind his right ear

 Clothing/Jewelry Description: A maroon hooded zip up snorkel jacket, a pair of dungarees, a white Mickey Mouse t-shirt, and brown suede shoes with dark brown stripes on each side of the insteps